Welfare reforms to fund pre-election tax cuts about ‘fairness’, Sunak suggests

 Labour leader Sir Keir Starmer accused the Prime Minister of seeking to create “dividing lines” with his comments ahead of voters going to the polls later this year to elect a new Westminster government.

+“If they were going to crack down on welfare, why haven’t they done it by now?
+And as far as I can see, it isn’t working,” she told the BBC’s Sunday With Laura Kuenssberg programme.

+“And the idea that all of these people are benefit scroungers when most of them are working — the vast majority of people on benefits are working.”

-Mr Sunak, during an interview on the BBC’s Sunday With Laura Kuenssberg programme, said it was not only the welfare budget he was looking to control but public spending “across the board”.
+Mr Sunak, during an interview with Ms Kuenssberg, said it was not only the welfare budget he was looking to control but public spending “across the board”.

 “It is about discipline on public welfare.
 It is about discipline on public sector pay,” he said.